-button GR_EVENT_BTN_LEFT - 0x0001: if this is a touchscreen then the button is always left timestamp This is an event timestamp in milliseconds since application start subtype GR_EVENT_RELEASE_IN GR_EVENT_RELEASE_OUT Z This parameter is dependent on the availability of z- co-ordinate information id This parameter is used to track multi-touch presses as they come in spare This is padding and should be 0 gre.inbound
+button GR_EVENT_BTN_LEFT - 0x0001: if this is a touchscreen then the button is always left timestamp This is an event timestamp in milliseconds since application start z This parameter is dependent on the availability of z- co-ordinate information id This parameter is used to track multi-touch presses as they come in gre.inbound

-A mouse/touchscreen has entered a control (if dragging a pointer or finger).
+A mouse/touch has entered a control (if dragging a pointer or finger) which has no other mouse/touch points in the control boundary.
 This event is generated once the coordinates enter a control boundary.
-If mouse motion events are disabled in the render manager then this event will not be generated.
+If mouse motion events are not supported on the platform then this event will not be generated.